xcart/xcart-docs/_pages/kb_en/look_and_feel/theme_tweaker/template_editor.md

 ### Sample N2: Edit e-mail notification

-The second way to change an invoice is to edit the e-mail notification that a customer and an admin gets after an order is placed.
+The second way to change an invoice is to edit the e-mail notification that a customer and an admin receive after an order is placed.

 For this purpose: